goncaloroque30/GRAPE-Docs/docs/Application.md

 | Bank Angle                      | &#10003;  | -90 &#8804; x &#8804; 90                                |           |
 | Fuel Flow per Engine            | &#10003;  | &#8805; 0                                               | Fuel Flow |

-On import error: does not add the track 4D point.

 #### Scenario

 | Variable | Mandatory | Constraint | Unit |
 |----------|:---------:|------------|------|
 | ID       | &#10003;  |            |      |

-On import error: does not add the scenario.

 #### Scenario Operations